In-patient management post-transplant

 - If a patient develops urinary retention after removal of catheter in the post-operative period it should be replaced as soon as possible.
 This does not need to be a surgeon if it will cause undue delay.

-- Any deterioration in graft function may require a graft biopsy, which will be requested by a senior member of staff.
-See pages 21-23.
+- Later changes in graft function may require a graft biopsy, which will be requested by a senior member of staff.
+See